Naitzirch/Naitzirch/README.md

 ## Hi there 👋
-I'm Naitzirch or Nait for short.
-I'm a 23 year old Computer Science graduate from LIACS and currently Physics undergraduate at TU Delft.

 - 🔭 I’m currently working on my studies
-- 🌱 I’m currently learning about electricity, magnetism and modern physics
+- 🌱 I’m currently learning about modern physics
 - 💬 Ask me about compilers?
 - 📫 You can reach me at:
-  - Email: naitzirch@gmail.com
   - Discord: Naitzirch#4239
 - 😄 Pronouns: He/him/his
 - ⚡ Fun fact: The following title is real code